atlan-antillia/EfficientDet-AutoAnnotation-Tool/README.md

-<h1>EfficientDet-AutoAnnotation-Tool (Updated:2022/05/20)</h1>
+<h1>EfficientDet-AutoAnnotation-Tool (Updated:2022/05/22)</h1>

 This is an experimental project to develop EfficientDet-AutoAnnotation-Tool(EAAT).<br>
 This tool is based on a finetuningmodel of <a href="https://github.com/google/automl/tree/master/efficientdet">google/automl/efficientdet</a> for object detection task.<br>
 For that kind of task, we have to collect a set of enough images of a specific domain, and create annotation files for those images, which define boundning boxes(bboxes) and labels for each object in each images.
-Ordinally, that annotation task may need a lot of time, because the tedious mouse operations to define bboxes may be needed with your own hands.
+The annotation task generally takes a lot of time, because the tedious mouse operations to define bboxes may be needed with your own hands.
 <br>
 We would like to reduce the cost and time of annotation task for object detection, by developing AutoAnnotation Tool based on <a href="https://github.com/google/automl/tree/master/efficientdet">EfficientDet inference engine</a>.